Senior Lecturer and Programme Leader for Screen Performance

 National Theatre's Public Acts, in collaboration with Royal Holloway, University of London

-Public Acts builds sustained partnerships with theatre and community organisations across the UK who share a vision of theatre as a force for change.
+Public Acts builds sustained partnerships with theatre and community organisations across the UK that share a vision of theatre as a force for change.
 In collaboration with Royal Holloway, I employed a research assistant to work closely with Sunderland Empire and the Fire Station, Sunderland.
-Collaboratively we create an end report which combined an analysis of both individual and community benefits, for participants of the City of Sunderland, around career opportunities through participation with theatre and the arts.
+Collaboratively we created an end report that combined an analysis of both individual and community benefits, for participants of the City of Sunderland, around career opportunities through participation in theatre and the arts.

 Blast Beach: Reading the Rocks